kamranzafar4343/kamranzafar4343/README.md

 ## 👨‍💻 About Me
 I build backend-focused web applications using **Laravel & PHP**, mainly working on:
-- ERP-style systems
+- ERP-style systems(forms, reports, APIs)
 - Financial reports & data processing
-- Automation tools (forms, reports, APIs)
+- Also make some SaaS ideas in free time(for fun)

 I like practical tools that solve real business problems.